The Andrew’s Difference

 The Benefits of Living At College

-There are a few things that make all university colleges – as distinct from accommodation facilities – special:
+There are a few things that make university colleges – as distinct from accommodation facilities – special:

 - Scale – Colleges provide so much more than a room on campus.
 Their small scale – up to 380 students, compared to more than 70,000 at the University of Sydney – enables them to offer a rich and intimate experience that cannot be found anywhere else on campus.

 - Community – The vibrant social atmosphere, rich histories and affiliative traditions of colleges create enduring communities.
 Friendships and other relationships formed in colleges last a lifetime.
-This is because all colleges are limited in size and are committed to the principle that university life should be multifaceted and fun.
+This is because all colleges are limited in size and are committed to the principle that university life should be multifaceted and enjoyable.

-- Communal Dining – All of the University of Sydney colleges provide three hot meals per day.
+- Communal Dining – All of the University of Sydney Colleges provide three hot meals per day.
 The benefit of dining halls extends beyond mere convenience; communal dining provides an opportunity for members of college communities to come together and engage in conversation.

 - Tutorials – Most colleges offer regular group tutorials that supplement study undertaken at university.
 The small scale of college tutorials is conducive to fruitful academic discussions, and erodes the dividing line between friendship and learning.

 - Student Leadership Opportunities – All colleges have student leadership teams.
 Students who attend a college enjoy the opportunity to refine their leadership skills throughout their university lives and manage a vast array of adult responsibilities.